banesullivan/localtileserver/README.md

 ### 🍃 `ipyleaflet` Tile Layers

-The `TileServer` class is a nifty tool to launch a tile server as a background thread to serve image tiles from any raster file on your local file system.
+The `TileClient` class is a nifty tool to launch a tile server as a background thread to serve image tiles from any raster file on your local file system.
 Additionally, it can be used in conjunction with the `get_leaflet_tile_layer` utility to create an `ipyleaflet.TileLayer` for interactive visualization in